ankitojha07/daily_flutter_challenge/README.md

-# flutter_application_1
+# Daily flutter challenge 2023

-A new Flutter project.
+A new Flutter project for learning.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: